SPECIES

 Nest Sanitation

-Carrying Of Young
+Carrying of Young

-Not known; rarely, female will pick up chicks under her wings when she abruptly rises after brooding (JK).
+Not known; rarely, the female will pick up chicks under her wings when she abruptly rises after brooding (JK).

 Cooperative Breeding